Azure/azure-powershell/src/Resources/Policy.Autorest/docs/New-AzPolicyExemption.md

 ```

 ### -DisplayName
-The display name of the policy exemption.
+The display name of the policy assignment.

 ```yaml
 Type: System.String